-Something absolutely not to be missed if you’re in the area is the Butchart Gardens, famous around the world, attracting over a million visitors a year.
+Something absolutely not to be missed if you’re in the area is the Butchart Gardens.
+They’re famous around the world, attracting over a million visitors a year.

 Established in 1904 by Jennie Butchart, the gardens are a designated National Historic Site of Canada.
-It’s made up of lots of smaller themed gardens, like a Japanese garden, Italian garden and a rose garden, which Jennie commissioned from various garden designers from around the world.
-Her husband Robert made his fortune from manufacturing cement, and after his limestone quarry was exhausted, Jennie turned that into a garden too.
+It’s made up of lots of smaller themed gardens, like a Japanese garden, Italian garden and a rose garden.
+Jennie commissioned these from various garden designers from around the world.
+Her husband Robert made his fortune from manufacturing cement.
+After his limestone quarry was exhausted, Jennie turned that into a garden too.

-The Butchart family still own the gardens, and have expanded and added to it over the century since it first opened, with a menagerie, fountains, pavilions, night illumination and summer firework displays.
+The Butchart family still own the gardens, and have expanded and added to it over the century since it first opened.
+Now there’s a menagerie, fountains, pavilions, night illumination and summer firework displays.

-We actually went to the Butchart gardens for a whole day, having dinner at the Blue Poppy and watching the fireworks and water display after sunset.
+We actually went to the Butchart gardens for a whole day.
+We had dinner at the Blue Poppy and watched the fireworks and water display after sunset.

 On the southern end of Vancouver Island, Victoria is actually the capital of British Colombia.
-There are a bunch of very colonial styled castles, and some impressive parliament buildings, as well as lots of trendy bars and shops.
+You’ll find a bunch of very colonial styled castles, and some impressive parliament buildings, as well as lots of trendy bars and shops.

 While we were there we explored some of the streets and did a bit of shopping.
 For some reason there are loads of places selling really extravagant toffee apples?
 But the main reason for our journe down from Deep Cove was to go whale watching.

 The Prince of Whales (geddit?)
-“Zodiac Whale Watching Adventure” is a 3 hour trip on an open air boat with only 12 passengers, that takes you up the Haro Strait and the Strait of Juan de Fuca in search of whales.
+“Zodiac Whale Watching Adventure” is a 3 hour trip on an open air boat with only 12 passengers.
+It takes you up the Haro Strait and the Strait of Juan de Fuca in search of whales.

 When you put on your full body jump suit in the summer heat, your first thought is, really?
 We need these?
 But then you get out on the water, the boat hits full speed and boy do you need them.

-On our trip we saw dolphins and seals, and when we got to the Strait of Juan de Fuca we were lucky enough to stumble across two families of orca that were showing off for each other.
+On our trip we saw dolphins and seals.
+When we got to the Strait of Juan de Fuca we were lucky enough to stumble across two families of orca that were showing off for each other.
 Technically the boats aren’t allowed within a certain distance of the whales, but these orcas were so playful they came right up to our zodiac and jumped clean out of the water.